Professional actor headshot of confident woman in navy blazer against neutral gray studio backdrop in Philadelphia

 I photograph actors who are serious about their craft — and serious about getting cast.
 I trained with Peter Hurley, whose techniques have photographed actors and performers at the highest level.

-My studio is in Paoli, just outside Philadelphia.
+My studio is in Wayne, just outside Philadelphia.
 Sessions focus on bringing out genuine expression — not manufactured poses.

 Theatrical headshots tend to be more dramatic and emotionally specific — they hint at depth and range.
 Commercial headshots are warmer and more approachable — the 'friendly neighbor' vibe.
 Most actors need both.